Over 50s car insurance

 - Limited use discounts.
 If you aren't driving as much as you used to, there's no reason to be paying as much as you were.
 Limited use or pay-as-you-drive policies can make an exceptional difference for those that don't drive much.

-- These liability expenses are some of the most expensive risks you'll face on the road, and this type of policy can provide up to $20 million in cover.
+- Covering you for the most expensive risks you'll face on the road.
+This type of policy can provide up to $20 million in cover.

-- Third party only policies are some of the most affordable car insurance policies on the market, and liability cover is one of the most important forms of protection.
+- For Affordability.
+Third party only policies are some of the most affordable car insurance policies on the market, but keep in mind that this is because they provide the lowest form of protection.

-- You generally won’t get more than minimal protection for your own vehicle, if any, with this type of cover.
-It is intended for liability costs only.
+- Those not concerned about protection for their own vehicle.
+It only covers you for liability costs only.
 If you want to protect your vehicle, this type of cover is generally not suitable.

-- This policy delivers all-important liability cover as well as cover for your car in the event of it being stolen or damaged by fire.
+- As a mid-range policy that delivers all-important liability cover as well as cover for your car in the event of it being stolen or damaged by fire.

-- Fire and theft are two of the most common causes of car insurance claims, so this policy can be an effective balance of cost and cover
+- If you want some protection for your vehicle.
+Fire and theft are two of the most common causes of car insurance claims, so this policy can be an effective balance of cost and cover.

-- This policy is considerably more affordable than comprehensive car insurance, but also has a reduced level of protection.
-It may be the right balance of cost and cover for people who can’t afford to replace their car, but don't want to pay more for comprehensive insurance.
+- Affordability.
+This policy is considerably more affordable than comprehensive car insurance, but also has a reduced level of protection.
+It may be the right balance of cost and cover for you if you couldn't afford to replace their car, but don't want to pay more for comprehensive insurance.

-- Extras often start with comprehensive cover.
-If you want cover for windscreen glass replacements, free towing or similar benefits, then comprehensive car insurance might be the way to go.
+- If you want extras.
+For instance, if you want cover for windscreen glass replacements or free towing, then comprehensive car insurance might be the way to go.